Sangliers-Feroces/Vega-Engine/readme.md

-Welcome in the Gl Map Editor !!
-First of all the only argument the programm need is the strenght of the map it will define the relief on the map.
+Welcome in the Gl Map Editor by Adrien Lenglet and Corentin Renard First of all the only argument the programm need is the strenght of the map it will define the reliefs on the map.
 By default it's set at 0.28f but you can enter any number between 0.0f and inf.
-But avoid value bigger than 0.75f
+But avoid value bigger than 0.75f.

 Here is a short description of the six tools we gave you :
                     ->MOVE<-
 With the Move tool you'll be able to select one or few vertices